waku-org/specs/standards/application/waku-api.md

 This MAY trigger joining a new shard if not already set.

 Only messages on subscribed content topics SHOULD be emitted by `messageEmitter`, meaning messages received via `RELAY` SHOULD be filtered by content topics before emission.

+**`error`**:

+Only irrevocable failures should lead to emitting a subscription error.
+Failure to reach nodes can be omitted, and should be handled via the health (todo) events;
+[P2P-RELIABILITY](/standards/application/p2p-reliability.md) SHOULD handle automated re-subscriptions and redundancy.

+Examples of irrevocable failures are:

+- Invalid content topic format
+- Exceeding number of content topics
+- Node not started
+- Other node-level configuration issue

 ## The Validation API